modelscope/FunASR/docs/academic_recipe/asr_recipe.md

 * Decoding by CPU or GPU

 We support CPU and GPU decoding.
-For CPU decoding,
+For CPU decoding, set `gpu_inference=false` and `njob` to specific the total number of CPU jobs.
+For GPU decoding, first set `gpu_inference=true`.
+Then set `gpuid_list` to specific which GPUs for decoding and `njob` to specific the number of decoding jobs on each GPU.